Oklahoma State vs. Baylor NCAA Football Odds, Plays and Insights | October 2, 2021

 Baylor Stats and Trends

-- This year, the Bears won ATS in their only game as an underdog of 3.5 points or more.
+- The Bears have been underdogs by 3.5 points or more once this year and covered the spread.

-- Baylor's games this season have gone over the point total in 75% of its opportunities (three times in four games with a set point total).
+- Baylor's games this season have gone over the total in three out of four opportunities (75%).

 - The Bears rack up 178.0 more yards per game (489.5) than the Cowboys allow per outing (311.5).

-- In games that Baylor piles up more than 311.5 yards, the team is 2-1 against the spread and 3-0 overall.
+- In games that Baylor amasses more than 311.5 yards, the team is 2-1 against the spread and 3-0 overall.

-- This year the Bears have four turnovers, two fewer than the Cowboys have takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.